Jsparrow/jsparrow.github.io/docs/rules/shift-assert-j-description-before-assertion.md

 ## Benefits

-Improves AssertJ report messages and error messages.
+Improves the readability of assertion failure messages.

 ## Tags